contentful/forma-36/MIGRATION.md

 </Menu>;
 ```

-**Case with Submenu:**
+### Case with Submenu

 Keep in mind:

-- Instead of nesting another `Dropdown` you should use specific component `Menu.Submenu`.
+- Instead of nesting another `Dropdown` use a specific component `Menu.Submenu`.
-- Instead of passing `submenuToggleLabel` prop you should use specific component `Menu.SubmenuTrigger`.
+- Instead of passing the `submenuToggleLabel` prop use a specific component `Menu.SubmenuTrigger`.
 That will serve as a trigger for a submenu.
 - The submenu is always displayed on the right side of the menu.
 There is no way to display it on the left side now.

 Forma v3: